 1. Call if you can

-If you cannot go and visit or are just trying to continue showing your support after the funeral, try a phone call.
-They may find comfort in hearing the voice of a friend and talking, rather than reading a text message about such a sensitive topic.
+If you cannot go and visit or are just trying to continue showing your support after the funeral, try a phone call or a video call.
+They may find comfort in hearing the voice of a true friend and talking, rather than reading a text message about such a sensitive topic.

 If you don’t know what to say to your friend or loved one, it’s okay to admit that you are at a loss for words.
 You may not be aware of his or her feelings or what it’s like to experience loss personally, but you can use empathy skills to try and relate.

 3. Offer your support

 You can let them feel supported even if you are not present.
 Try sending a message that says, “Hey, I may not be there, but if there’s anything that I can do, please let me know.”

 You can also try offering to talk about the person who passed away with them.
 Although it may feel better to avoid the topic of the death altogether, it can be therapeutic to reminisce on good times they had or shared with that person.